sumteam/crypto-arbitrage-tracker/README.md

 - Write forecast results to CSV files like BTCUSDT_chain_log.csv.

+## Analysis Type Configuration

+The analysis type is controlled by changing the reasoning variable on line 175 of the main.py file.

+- 'proactive': Acts early, relying on minimal initial information.
+- 'reactive': Waits for sufficient evidence before taking action.

 ## Output

 Forecast results are stored in **CSV files** in the same directory, named after the ticker (e.g. `BTCUSDT_chain_log.csv`).